csdms/bmi-example-python-grpc4bmi/README.md

 If the image isn't found locally, it's pulled from Docker Hub (e.g., try substituting `IMAGE_NAME="csdms/bmi-example-python-grpc4bmi"` above).

-For a more in-depth example of running the *Heat* model from grpc4bmi, see the [examples](./examples) directory.
+For more in-depth examples of running the *Heat* model from grpc4bmi, see the [examples](./examples) directory.

 ## Developer notes